Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 For the first time, scientists have used genetically modified viruses to treat a patient fighting an antibiotic-resistant infection.

 Isabelle Carnell-Holdaway, 17, began the experimental treatment after doctors lost all hope.
 She was struggling with a life-threatening infection after a lung transplant.
 With the new treatment, she has not been completely cured.
-But the Faversham, England, teenager has recovered so much she's resumed a near-normal life.
+But the Faversham, England, teenager has recovered so much that she has resumed a near-normal life.

 "I think it's amazing," Carnell-Holdaway says.
 "It kind of shows that there is completely no limit to what they can come up with really."